SICKAppSpaceCodingStarterKit/CSK_Template_LiveConnectDemo/README.md

 ### Add MQTT profile (data push)
 Code snipped to add an MQTT profile and send data every 5s into the cloud.
 >**Remark**
-> The profile "profileMqttTest.yaml" is part of the app "UnitTests_LiveConnect".
-The UUID is profile specific, if you want to create an own profile, please generate a UUID for it.
+> The UUID is profile specific.
+If you want to create an own profile, please generate a UUID for it.

 ```lua
 -------------------------------------------------------------------------------------